Click on the illustration for detailed views of the heart and cardiovascular system.

 The Cardiovascular System

-Your heart and circulatory system make up your cardiovascular system.
+The heart and circulatory system make up your cardiovascular system.
 Your heart works as a pump that pushes blood to the organs, tissues, and cells of your body.
 Blood delivers oxygen and nutrients to every cell and removes the carbon dioxide and waste products made by those cells.
 Blood is carried from your heart to the rest of your body through a complex network of arteries, arterioles, and capillaries.
 Blood is returned to your heart through venules and veins.
-If all the vessels of this network in your body were laid end to end, they would extend for about 60,000 miles (more than 96,500 kilometers), which is far enough to circle the planet Earth more than twice!
+If all the vessels of this network were laid end to end, they would extend for about 60,000 miles (more than 96,500 kilometers), which is far enough to circle the planet Earth more than twice!

-The one-way circulatory system carries blood to all parts of your body.
+The one-way system carries blood to all parts of your body.
 This process of blood flow within your body is called circulation.
 Arteries carry oxygen-rich blood away from your heart, and veins carry oxygen-poor blood back to your heart.

 In pulmonary circulation, though, the roles are switched.
 It is the pulmonary artery that brings oxygen-poor blood into your lungs and the pulmonary vein that brings oxygen-rich blood back to your heart.